MaksymilianJanczakMJ/Listlib/README.md

 Functions in this repository are meant to help with data handling in C90.
 As options provided by default are very limited.

 ## Structure
-Lists consists of connected structures, where every structure aside of writen data also contains information about neighouring structures.
+Lists consists of connected nodes, where every node contains functional data and information about neighouring nodes.

 ### Visualization